Oil spills outside China's Qingdao port after ship collision

 It was not immediately possible to contact the owner of the Sea Justice.

-“The oil spill came after a clash between two vessels,” an official at the maritime safety authority told Reuters on condition of anonymity, confirming that no one was injured.
+“The oil spill came after a clash between two vessels,” an official for China’s Shandong Maritime Safety Administration told Reuters on condition of anonymity, confirming that no one was injured.

+Heavy fog, which has hampered navigation off the Qingdao coast since Monday, led to poor visibility at the time of the collision, Goodwood said.

+“Immediately after the allision (violent striking) occurred, the master initiated emergency procedures onboard, mobilising the vessel’s oil spill response team and initiating an internal transfer to limit the loss of product,” Goodwood said in an emailed statement.

-When contacted by Reuters, an executive at Run Cheng International Resource (HK) Co said the company owned the 150,000-tonne cargo of bitumen on board A Symphony.
+Contacted by Reuters, an executive at Run Cheng International Resource (HK) Co said the company owned the 150,000-tonne cargo of bitumen blend on board A Symphony.

 Bitumen, a mixture of hydrocarbons from residue in refining, is used for road surfacing and roofing.
 However, shipping sources said bitumen is typically moved in smaller vessels with specialised heating rather than suezmaxes.